Computer Applications | Google Docs | Middle School

 Since this is the first time your students will work independently with Google Docs, it’s a good idea to give them a starter document to modify, rather than asking them to start from scratch.

-You can choose from any number of tried-and-true lesson plans.
-You can also give them a number of tasks that test their knowledge and give them more practice at working within Google Docs.
+You can choose from any number of tried-and-true Google Docs lesson plans.
+You can also give them a number of tasks that test their knowledge and give them more practice at working within the application.

 At the same time, it’s important to encourage your students to be creative in completing the tasks.
 You want them to do the work, but just following a list of 10 steps to the T won’t have as much of an impact as inventing their own solutions.